NFYB19001U Extragalactic Astrophysics (Astro4)

 - Exam registration requirements

-Full participation in at least 50% of the course quizzes given in Absalon before each problem session (i.e. all questions must be answered) as well as one computer exercise report that needs to be approved for participation in the exam.
+Full participation in at least 50% of the course quizzes given in Absalon before each problem session (i.e. all questions must be answered reasonably).
+A computer exercise report that needs to be approved for participation in the exam.
+The report will be group work.
 It will be possible to re-submit a report that was not approved.

 - Only certain aids allowed

 At the oral exam, the student may bring a single page disposition for each exam question (the questions are known beforehand) with keywords and one or two formulas (i.e. not closely filled) for support.
 The student may refer to figures in the text book.